Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include:

-1. The right to inspect and review the student’s education records within 45 days after the day Caldwell College receives a request for access.
+1. The right to inspect and review the student’s education records within 45 days after the day Caldwell University receives a request for access.
 A student should submit to the registrar a written request that identifies the record(s) the student wishes to inspect.
 The registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the registrar, the registrar shall coordinate access to inspect those records.

 2. The right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.

-A student who wishes to ask Caldwell College to amend a record should write the registrar, clearly identify the part of the record the student wants changed, and specify why it should be changed.
+A student who wishes to ask Caldwell University to amend a record should write the registrar, clearly identify the part of the record the student wants changed, and specify why it should be changed.

-3. The right to provide written consent before Caldwell College discloses personally identifiable information (PII) from the student’s education records, except to the extent that FERPA authorizes disclosure without con¬sent.
+3. The right to provide written consent before Caldwell University discloses personally identifiable information (PII) from the student’s education records, except to the extent that FERPA authorizes disclosure without con¬sent.
 See “Additional Disclosure Information” below.

-4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Caldwell College to comply with the requirements of FERPA.
+4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Caldwell University to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

 Family Policy Compliance Office